-- a) Driving or walking routes must originate from geo-coordinates of the pedestrian or vehicle site entrance and end at the geo-coordinates of the desirable amenity. - b) Each building/entity/location will be assigned to only one desirable category, with the exception of an amenity under (a), (c), or (l) below, which may be assigned to up to two desirable categories.
-(Example: a public park may have a gymnasium and/or a swimming pool, or a supermarket may have a pharmacy). - c) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission. - d) For Scattered Site Projects, points will be awarded based on the site furthest from the desirable amenity.
+- a) Driving or walking routes must originate from geo-coordinates of the pedestrian or vehicle site entrance and end at the geo-coordinates of the desirable amenity. - b) Each building/entity/location will be assigned to only one desirable category, with the exception of an amenity under (a), (c), or (I) below, which may be assigned to up to two desirable categories.
+(Example: a public park may have a gymnasium and/or a swimming pool, or a supermarket may have a pharmacy). - c) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission.
+Desirable characteristics that are proposed to be completed as part of the proposed development may be eligible for points in this section. - d) For Scattered Site Projects, points will be awarded based on the site furthest from the desirable amenity.